High fidelity state preparation and measurement of ion hyperfine qubits with I > 1/2

 We present two varieties of the state preparation scheme, both of which are cyclic in nature and seek to reduce state preparation errors in all Zeeman sublevels of $\text{S}_{1/2}$ except $\ket{0}$.
-The microwave scheme is shown in Fig.~\ref{fig:level_diagram}(a), and is similar to the microwave-assisted optical pumping (MAOP) recently performed on an atomic ensemble~\cite{tretiakov2021engineering}.
+The microwave scheme, shown in Fig.~\ref{fig:level_diagram}(a), is similar to the microwave-assisted optical pumping (MAOP) recently performed on an atomic ensemble~\cite{tretiakov2021engineering}.
 We first use dipole optical pumping at $493$~nm to ``flush'' out errors from the $(\text{S}_{1/2},F=2)$ manifold, redistributing the errors in the Zeeman sublevels of $(\text{S}_{1/2},F=1)$.
 Next, errors in the non-qubit Zeeman sublevels of the $(\text{S}_{1/2}, F=1)$ manifold are moved up to $F=2$ with microwave $\pi$-pulses near the hyperfine splitting, and are subsequently flushed by the $493$~nm light when the cycle repeats.
-Alternatively, the errors in $(\text{S}_{1/2},F=1)$ can be addressed with narrow-band optical pumping (NBOP)~\cite{ransford2021weak} to $\text{D}_{5/2}$ on the 1762~nm E2 transition, and then redistributed back into the $(\text{S}_{1/2},F=1)$ manifold with a $614$~nm pulse (Fig.~\ref{fig:level_diagram}(b)).
+In an alternate scheme, the errors in $(\text{S}_{1/2},F=1)$ can be addressed with narrow-band optical pumping (NBOP)~\cite{ransford2021weak} to $\text{D}_{5/2}$ on the 1762~nm quadrupole transition, and then redistributed back into the $(\text{S}_{1/2},F=1)$ manifold with a $614$~nm pulse (Fig.~\ref{fig:level_diagram}(b)).

 State preparation with either MAOP or NBOP can be generalized to different ion species with high nuclear spin, and we model MAOP state preparation for a general alkaline earth ion with a dipole transition from S (hyperfine states $F, F+1$) to P ($F',F'+1$)~\cite{SuppMats}.
 In the limit of many cycles and low flush beam power, we derive the state preparation error to be